ymtowya/5010-p4-text-game/README.md

 ### Design

-One BIG change I made was I put many functions into the Grid Generator because it can keep information in a simple way.
+Mostly we stayed to the initial design.
+One change I made was I put many functions into the Grid Generator because it can keep information in a simple way.
 It will do the calculation of the 'smell' attributes and give it out in `O(1)` time, which is faster than putting the process in the calculator and do the `O(n^2)` work every time.
 What's more, it did not interfere with the Map model itself.
 By doing so, our DungeonMap implementations are seperated from the calculation work or caring about connectivity or smells, only maintaining the model datas.

 ### Assumptions